yvadher/GPIO-Controller/README.md

 # GPIO-controller

+This is optional class project for Real time embeded system.

 This project gives easy access to GPIO of raspberry pi.
 With firebase database and this library one could control GPIO of raspbery Pi running Android things OS.

 ## Getting Started